Friday Night Photos: The Garden in Fall (2011 Garden Update #11)

 And the Green Zebra plants are still loaded with tomatoes, although they’re even slower to ripen than the red tomatoes at this time of year.
 Next year I want to replace one Green Zebra with a Lemon Boy tomato; I missed having yellow tomatoes this year.

 Other than the basil, which I trimmed quite vigorously and used to make one final batch of Basil Pesto with Lemon, all my herbs are still healthy and happy.
-It’s time to freeze some fresh herbs for winter though.
+It’s time for freezing fresh herbs, garden tomatoes, and vegetables for winter though.
 That’s on my project list for the weekend!
 I think I’ll do one more garden update for this year, where I’ll record the things I want to remember for next year’s garden, but I doubt there will be many more garden photos to share.

 Thanks Andrea!
 I'm trying to hang on to the plants for a bit longer but it's really cold here today.